 The Royal High School, Lansdown Road, Lansdown, Bath

 The Royal High School is a Grade II mid-19th century school building situated in the Bath conservation area and World Heritage Site.
 There are additional associated Grade II structures on the site such as the entrance archway, flanking walls, steps, lamp standards, chapel, and Woodland Cottage.
 The site forms part of the low density, green periphery of the city along Lansdown Road.
-Despite being set well back from the roadside, views are publicly framed in the archway entrance down the driveway to the school.
+Despite being set well back from the roadside, views from Lansdown Road are publicly framed in the archway entrance down the driveway to the school.
 It forms a grand, landmark addition to the streetscape.
+Part of the site’s positive contribution to the streetscape is the extent of established tree canopy to the north-western and south-west of the school complex, matching the verdant, low density character seen in close proximity along College Road and Hamilton Road, transitioning into the open grounds of Kingswood School to the north.
+As such, the volume of tree planting and use of greening to define roadside boundaries has given the area a distinctive, semi-rural character that marks the perceived, gentle transition from the city centre to open countryside along Lansdown Road.